 So where is Ukraine exactly?
-You'll find it sitting in Eastern Europe, just west of Russia, north of the Black Sea, and east of Moldova, Romania, and Poland.
+You'll find it sitting in Eastern Europe, north of the Black Sea, and east of Moldova, Romania, and Poland.

 ILP volunteers live in and near the capital city of Kyiv, which sits on the Dnieper River in north-central Ukraine.
 Mostly flat and barely above sea level, the weather is mainly influenced by the humid air blowing of the Atlantic Ocean, which is what makes for warm, even hot, summers, and chilly winters.